kellystyles/fungiflow/README.md

 This workflow is designed to operate on an HPC, so a lot of cpus and memory is required.
 I would suggest a minimum of 8 cpus and 40 GB of memory, as some of the programs in the workflow require a lot of memory.

 To make this workflow repeatable, readable, and minimally difficult to operate, all the software needed has been packaged into a series of Singularity images.
-The only pre-requisite you need for the workflow to function other than a bash shell is Singularity.
+The only dependencies required for the workflow to function are Singularity, Python 3.X and some Python packages.

 - bash environment (tested with Ubuntu 18.02)
 - Singularity >/ 3.5.3
+- Python >/ 3.6
+- pandas >/
+-

 If you wish to use the optional Funannotate module, you may need to copy the `gm_key` file to `~/.gm_key` on the cluster or machine you are working on.
 You may need to obtain a new license from [here](http://topaz.gatech.edu/GeneMark/license_download.cgi).
 Extract the `gm_key_64` file to `~/`